Key Takeaways

 Colorado law requires every registered vehicle to carry liability insurance.
 At minimum, that policy must include:

-- $50,000 in bodily injury liability coverage per accident (all injured people combined)
+- $50,000 per accident for bodily injury (all injured people combined)

-These limits are often referred to as 25/50/15.
-The Colorado General Assembly and consumer resources like AutoInsurance.com both confirm these minimums for legally driving in the state, along with the requirement that drivers be financially responsible for harm they cause to others.
-Colorado is also an at‑fault state with a modified comparative negligence rule, meaning you can recover from another driver only if you are less than 50% at fault, and your recovery is reduced by your share of fault.
+These are called 25/50/15 limits.
+Colorado is also an at-fault state with a modified comparative negligence rule.
+You can recover from another driver only if you are less than 50% at fault, and your recovery is reduced by your share of fault.

-That’s one reason we tell clients it’s more than money; it’s about protecting your health, your future, and your dignity when someone else’s choices change your life.
+It’s more than money.
+It’s about protecting your health, your future, and your ability to put your life back together when someone else’s choices change your life.

 The rules make more sense when you see how they play out in real life.
 Here are a few common situations we see in our Colorado car accident cases.